 Check out the NPS page for up-to-date lodging information.

-There are various Camping grounds, but with temps over 120°F during the day and potentially freezing in the night, it’s not what we consider a good option.
+There are various Camping grounds, but with temps over 120°F during the day and potentially freezing during the night, it’s not what we consider a good option.
 If you are hardcore then go for it, but we prefer a bed.

 As we have said this is a long day and for many, it’s just not worth the drive but you still want to get a taste of death valley.
 You could take a really direct route to the valley and just stop at Badwater and Furnace Creek but we don’t really advise that instead check out these options.